St James's Church, Piccadilly: Present

 Like many central London churches surrounded by commercial buildings and ever fewer local people, St James's lost numbers and momentum in the 1960s and 1970s.
 When, in 1980, Donald Reeves was offered the post of rector, the bishop allegedly said "I don't mind what you do, just keep it open."
 During that decade and most of the 1990s numbers and activity grew, the clergy and congregation gaining a reputation for being a progressive, liberal and campaigning church.
 That has continued.
 The "congregation" rejects that description and prefers "community".
 It is centred on the Eucharist, the celebration of the principal Christian sacrament.
 It finds expression in a wide range of interest groups: spiritual explorers, labyrinth walking, Julian prayer meetings, the Vagabonds group (a lively discussion group which takes its name from a William Blake poem and in faithfulness to that text meets in a local alehouse), an LGBT group and many others.
 The community has actively supported, and supports, the ordination of women to all the orders of the church, the just treatment of asylum seekers and those living in poverty.
 It celebrates what it regards as the "radical welcome" found in the heart of the Gospels and attested to by the Incarnation.
+The church was embroiled in a controversy in 2023 after organising a drag show in the Church, it drew some criticism, being described as "inappropriate".
+In May 2024 St James's was the first church to have a show garden at RHS Chelsea Flower Show.
+Its gold award-winning 'Imagine the World to be Different' garden was designed by Robert Myers to highlight the restorative power of urban green spaces and was sponsored by Project Giving Back in support of its fundraising campaign for the Wren Project, to revitalise the church and garden.

+Organ

+The west wall of the Church is dominated by a sumptuous organ case of carved and gilded oak by Grinling Gibbons, which originally contained an organ by Renatus Harris, originally built for the Roman Catholic chapel in Whitehall Palace, and installed here in 1691.
+This organ was entirely rebuilt in 1852 by J. C. Bishop, who added the choir case that now sits in front of the original Gibbons Case.
+A restoration project has been underway since at least 1982, which has not yet come to fruition.
+The current proposal is to re-build a new organ within the historic case.
+At present, the case sits empty, and an electronic replacement is used instead.

 Concerts

 Concerts are regularly held in the church.
-Concerts have included performances by popular contemporary musicians such as R.E.M., the folk musician Laura Marling as part of her "church tour", the collegiate Indian-American music group Penn Masala and Devin Townsend on his 2015 UK acoustic tour.
+Concerts have included performances by popular contemporary musicians such as John Grant, Tokio Myers, Victoria Canal, R.E.M., the folk musician Laura Marling as part of her "church tour", the collegiate Indian-American music group Penn Masala and Devin Townsend on his 2015 UK acoustic tour.